jimhall/TestBlog4/_posts/2020-05-04-github-pages-part-one.md

 how I created this blog.
 I found creating this site to be a trivial activity, but as with a lot of activities, the first 80% was the easy part.
-The last 20% then turned into consumption of a lot of "spare time" reading random blog posts and code to get to me being comfortable with publishing something.
+The last 20% then turned into consumption of a lot of "spare time" reading random blog posts and code to get to comfortable with publishing something.
 This post is part of series that documents the journey, in the hopes that it will be easier for others.

 <!--more-->

+## Overall Task Map (checked items in this post)

+- [x] Review relevant GitHub Labs
-# Getting Started with GitHub Pages
+- [x] Read/skim the GitHub Pages docs
+- [x] Familiarize the supported Jekyll theme versions and plug-ins
+- [x] Read/skim the Jekyll docs
+- [x] Create the GitHub repo for your site (e.g [https://jimhall.github.io](https://jimhall.github.io)

+## Why I chose GitHub Pages and first steps

-## Why GitHub Pages?
+### Why GitHub Pages?

 My reasoning for choosing GitHub Pages is as follows: